pachyderm/pachyderm/examples/ml/housing-prices/README.md

   --output DIR          output directory
   ```

-The regression code performs three functions:
+The regression code performs the following actions:

-1. Data analysis
+1. Analyses the data.
-2. Train a regressor
+2. Trains a regressor.
-3. Evaluate the model
+3. Evaluates the model.

 ### Data Analysis
-The first step in the pipeeline creates a pairplot showing the relationship between features.
+The first step in the pipeline creates a pairplot showing the relationship between features.
 By seeing what features are positively or negatively correlated to the target value (or each other), it can helps us understand what features may be valuable to the model.
 <p align="center">
   <img width="500" height="400"  src="images/pairplot-1.png">
 </p>